suvorov21/DESY-testbeam/README.md

 ```
 You can specify the particular analysis you want to build (e.g. `make SpatialResol`).

-## The roadmap to start your analysis:
+## The road map to start your analysis:
 1. Create your analysis class inheriting from AnalysisBase.
 Optionally you can put it in your separate folder.
 2. Add it in the Makefile for compilation. e.g.
 ```make